 Conclusion: Securing Your Legacy

 Choosing the best age to buy funeral insurance is a balance between your current budget and your future needs.
 While the "Golden Window" is between 50 and 65, the best time to buy is almost always today.
-With funeral costs expected to exceed $15,000 by 2026, locking in a rate now is a gift to your future self and your surviving family members.
+With funeral costs continuing to rise year over year, locking in a rate now is a gift to your future self and your surviving family members.

-By understanding the differences between funeral insurance and life insurance, you can make an informed decision that fits your specific financial situation.
+By understanding how final-expense funeral insurance differs from traditional life insurance—smaller payouts, simplified underwriting, and a focus on covering burial or cremation costs—you can make an informed decision that fits your specific financial situation.
 Remember, the goal of this insurance isn't just to pay for a service—it's to ensure that your family can focus on honoring your memory rather than worrying about the bill.

 Plan for the Future